launchfort/etl/docs/TRANSFORM.md

 --transform ./transforms/my-transform.js ...
 ```

-Custom transforms can specified as a Nodejs module with the following file
+Custom transforms can be specified as a Nodejs module with the following file
 extensions: `'', '.js', '.mjs'`.

 Tramsform modules must have a default export that is a sync/async factory